n0raitor/dfir-installer/README.md

 # dfir-installer

-*Note: Compared to Analysis-Laptop-Base-Setup Repo, this is lightweight*

-*Note2: WSL install configs are currently not supported and disabled by default*

 ## What is the Purpose of this Repository?

 Install every tool and every needed software for your DFIR workstation.
 This includes everything after installing Windows (and update) Post-Process steps recommended by me